Rubberverse/.github/profile/README.md

 ## Can I has your dockerfile? :3

 Ye sure, go ahead they're just glorified shell scripts shoved into a file anyways.
-Wouldn't mind if you gave a little shoutout to me but I won't care if you won't. referenced it but I won't be sad if you don't.
+Wouldn't mind if you gave a little shoutout to me but I won't be sad about it if you won't.
 Do as you wish, I just select MIT because that's the only license I know from top of my finger and I'm not a lawyer.

 ## Free support??//